-One aspect that can be easily overlooked during your home inspection is testing for high levels of radon in a home.
+One aspect that can be easily overlooked during your home inspection is testing for high levels of radon gas in a home.

 As an agent representing home buyers in New England, I always recommend a radon test.